ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 UFS Weather Model Hierarchical Repository Structure
 ===================================================

-The ``ufs-weather-model`` repository supports the :term:`UFS` short- and medium-range weather applications.
+The ``ufs-weather-model`` repository supports the :term:`UFS` short- and medium-range weather applications (`SRW <https://github.com/ufs-community/ufs-srweather-app>`__ / `MRW <https://github.com/ufs-community/ufs-mrweather-app>`__ Apps).
 It contains atmosphere and wave components and some infrastructure components.
 Each of these subcomponents has its own repository.
-All the repositories are currently located in GitHub with public access to the broad community. :numref:`Table %s <Repo_Structure>` describes the list of repositories that comprises the UFS Weather Model (WM).
+All the repositories are currently located in GitHub with public access to the broad community. :numref:`Table %s <Repo_Structure>` describes the list of repositories that comprises the UFS :term:`Weather Model` (WM).

 .. _Repo_Structure: